 Long-term interest rates drive much of the economic activity in the U.S. When interest rates are low, people and establishments are more likely to borrow money for purchasing homes or growing their businesses.

 When interest rates are high, people and establishments are less likely to do so.
 In this lab, we'll work with economic data from the U.S. from 1990 to 2010 to explore relationships involving interest rates.
-Load in the "USeconstat2.txt" data.
-The data are from the Organization for Economic Cooperation and Development.

-Data Analysis Caveat: One can look at many relationships with economic (or any) data.
-It is tempting to assign causal explanations to those relationships.
+Load in the causal explanations to those relationships.
 This is risky.
 Just because there is (or is not) a relationship between two variables, does not mean there is (or is not) a causal relationship between those variables.
 There could be many other factors that affect both variables, and these could explain what is seen in the graphs.